stormchaserroleplaying/stormchaserRPG/Spells/Cantrips/Evocation/index.md

 **Duration:** Instantaneous

 You brandish the weapon used in the spell’s casting and make a melee attack with it against one creature.
 On a hit, the target suffers the weapon attack’s normal effects and you can cause green fire to leap from the target to a different creature of your choice that you can see within 5 feet of it.
 The second creature takes fire damage equal to your spellcasting ability modifier.

-This spell’s damage increases when you reach certain levels.
-At 5th level, the melee attack deals an extra 1d8 fire damage to the target on a hit, and the fire damage to the second creature increases to 1d8 + your spellcasting ability modifier.
-Both damage rolls increase by 1d8 at 11th level (2d8 and 2d8) and 17th level (3d8 and 3d8).

 ## Light
 *Evocation Cantrip*<br>